golemfactory/golem-architecture/arch-snapshot/arch.md

 channels chapter](#reliable-unreliable-and-transfers-channels).
 In the Hybrid Net, reliable and transfer transport types are distinguished by using separate TCP connections.
 This separation ensures that independent sender buffers are maintained, preventing messages in one channel from being blocked by messages in the other.
 Each transport type has its own single TCP connection.
-This means that independent transfer still can interfere with each other.
+This means that independent transfers still can interfere with each other.

 The sender can also opt to use the unreliable transport, where GSB messages are sent directly as `Forward` packets without message fragmentation.
 A key implication of this is that large GSB messages could exceed the Maximum